Top 8 Cvent Alternatives & Competitors

 • “This is a comprehensive event management platform that covers every aspect you could need.”
 Clayton S. Systems Manager

-• “The versatility of the platform and incredibly customizeable tools can sometimes require a lot of upfront work to get a simple result or process in place.”
+• “The versatility of the platform and incredibly customizable tools can sometimes require a lot of upfront work to get a simple result or process in place.”
 Daniel C. Enterprise

 • “I would appreciate having more options for custom work that don’t involve such lengthy lead times.
 Additionally, I think RF could benefit from enhancing their QA process.”
 Verified User in Computer Software